Shrinkage through multiple identifiability: Discussion

+{The hyperparameter $\tau^2$ thus plays a twofold role: it controls the degree of shrinkage at the estimation step, and, at the inferential step, it organizes the phase transition of Table~\ref{tab:regimes}.
+At $\tau^2=0$, global $P$-orthogonality holds and Proposition~\ref{prop:sandwich} makes the asymptotic law of $\widehat\psi_{\mathrm{EB}}$ invariant to the limit of $\widehat\tau^2$, so the sandwich variance (with a boundary-robust subsampling alternative) yields valid confidence intervals for $\psi^*$.
+At $\tau^2>0$ exact identifiability fails, but the latent target $\psi_{J+1}$ becomes genuinely random and split conformal yields valid prediction intervals under $n^{-1}\log J_{\mathrm{cal}}\to0$, the correlated sampling noise being asymptotically dominated by the i.i.d.\ heterogeneity.}

-{The centering condition (C2) of Theorem~\ref{thm:route1} is substantive and should be examined in each application.
-In the design of Example~\ref{ex:iv_subset}, in which instrumental variables index several data environments, (C2) is plausible whenever the set of environments is not systematically selected to favor functionals that over- or under-estimate the causal effect; it would fail, for instance, if weak first stages produce a common direction of finite-sample bias shared across all subsets.
-Condition (C4) is automatically satisfied once $J=2^q-q-1$ grows exponentially in the number of environments $q$, and the convergence rate of the estimator is governed by $(\max_j W_j)^{1/2}$, which approaches $J^{-1/2}$ when the $v_j$ are comparable in size.}
+{The centering condition (C2) of Theorem~\ref{thm:route1} is substantive and should be examined within each application.
+In the design of Example~\ref{ex:iv_subset} (Appendix~\ref{sec:catalogue}), in which instrumental variables index several data environments, (C2) is plausible whenever the set of environments is not systematically selected to favor functionals that over- or underestimate the causal effect.
+It would fail, for instance, if weak first stages produce a common direction of finite sample bias shared across all subsets.
+Condition (C4) is automatically satisfied once $J=2^q-q-1$ grows exponentially in the number of environments $q$, and the convergence rate of the estimator is governed by $(\max_j w_j)^{1/2}$, which approaches $J^{-1/2}$ when the $v_j$ are comparable in size.}

-{The framework connects naturally to the minimax data-fusion literature. \citet{minimaxRCTobs} show that in the low-bias regime pooling strictly dominates RCT-only estimation, while \citet{LiGilbertDuanLuedtke2025} handle misalignment through finite-dimensional selection-bias models.
-Our proposal complements both by absorbing between-functional discrepancy into a single heterogeneity hyperparameter at the estimator level, so that precision-weighted pooling is recovered in the low-bias regime while the centered-bias regime extends the pooling recommendation beyond strict exchangeability of populations.
-The price for this generality is that inference in the centered-bias regime relies on resampling rather than on closed-form variance formulas, and uniform confidence-interval length reductions beyond a constant factor are not available without prior knowledge of the bias.}

-{Following the calibration device of \citet{wu2026illusion}, a natural extension of our framework is the introduction of \emph{calibration functionals}: identifying functionals applied to a contrast whose true causal effect is known \emph{a priori} to be zero, such as a placebo cohort, a pre-treatment period, or a sub-population subject to a known null intervention.
-Calibration functionals can identify the location $\mu=\mathbb{E}[\varepsilon_j]$ of the bias distribution and remove the centering condition (C2) of Theorem~\ref{thm:route1}.
-Concretely, the working model becomes $\psi_j=\psi^*+\mu+\varepsilon_j$ with $\varepsilon_j\sim N(0,\tau^2)$, the marginal likelihood of the calibration functionals is concave in $\mu$ given $\tau^2$, and the resulting plug-in $\hat\mu$ is subtracted from the substantive functionals before the precision-weighted aggregation, restoring consistency under uncentered identification bias.
-The illusion-return phenomenon of \citet{wu2026illusion}---in which jointly estimating $(\mu,\tau^2)$ from the substantive estimators alone collapses $\hat\psi_{\mathrm{EB}}$ onto the minimum-variance functional---explains why a separate calibration channel is essential rather than a stylistic preference.}